Veil-Project/veil-project.github.io/en/drafts/2020-02-19-Lite-Wallet-Preview.md

 As a reminder, the Veil development team is currently working on a protocol upgrade, transforming the use of "legacy funds", i.e. Zerocoin, Basecoin and CT, into just RingCT as the exclusive coin type in the network.
 (A mechanism to convert legacy funds to RingCT will naturally be included as part of the upgraded.)
 As an industry first, RingCT will be used for private staking.

-Most existing Veil users are aware that the user experience of current wallet has been somewhat of a pain point.
-The user interface isn't as friendly as we'd like, and in a couple of places, the functionality isn't working properly (i.e. sending funds).

 As part of the RingCT upgrade, we're directly addressing this with the ground-up development of a brand new wallet, which will be known as the "Veil Lite Wallet".

 # Scope